-She has proven her multi faceted creativity, as a model for Athleta, an actress in the film "On the Outs" and the choreo-play "SHE", as a film maker directing the documentary "All The Ladies Say" www.alltheladiessay.com and created Hip hop choreography for the Oregon Shakespeare Festival's 70th anniversary Hamlet.
-If you watched the Netflix series The Get Down, you saw her in the 3rd episode and she recently performed with the House of Ninja for DANCE PARADE 2016!
+She has proven her multi faceted creativity, as a model for Athleta, an actress in the film "On the Outs" and the choreo-play "SHE".
+She became a film maker directing the documentary "All The Ladies Say" and was hired to offer her unique Hip hop choreography for the Oregon Shakespeare Festival's 70th anniversary Hamlet.
+If you watched the Netflix series The Get Down, you saw her in the 3rd episode and she performed with the House of Ninja for DANCE PARADE 2016!
 In 2019 she was asked to participate in the launch party discussion for Bruce Lee's WARRIOR Cinemax/HBO series based on his writings.
 Recently she appeared in Lin Manuel Miranda's In The Heights Movie.

 La Roka began singing and doing poetry at theaters such as: Hostos Community College, Kennedy Center, New Victory Theater, Dance Theater Workshop, Columbia College, Stonybrook, Columbia University, Out of La Negrura with Pepatian, The Point, BAAD, NJPAC and DePaul University.
-She was a Grand Marshal for the 2016 NYC Dance Parade and presented at the 2012 Bessie Awards at the Apollo.
+She was a Grand Marshal for the 2017 NYC Dance Parade and presented at the 2012 Bessie Awards at the Apollo.

 Clubs: The Delancy-Collage Art party, Roseland Ballroom, BK Nation Le Poisson Rouge, Nuyorican Poets Cafe, Santos Partyhouse, Ministry of Sound London, Le Bain Douche Paris, Cassiopaia Berlin.